 HDR was engaged by Related Beal to help develop the master plan for iSQ, as well as the shell and core design of two buildings (Phase 1 and Phase 2).
 Before the groundbreaking, the largely undeveloped industrial seaport might have seemed an unlikely location for a thriving research campus.
 However, the design taps into the full potential of the location with the building design reinterpreting the existing, industrial character of the district as a dynamic place for research and discovery.

 A Contemporary Interpretation of Maritime Vernacular

 The buildings are a contemporary interpretation of the established maritime “head-house and tail” vernacular.
-The new “head-house” has a chiseled glass expression where the C-suite resides, symbolizing the commitment to cultural transparency and the exchange of ideas.
+The new “head-house” has a chiselled glass expression where the C-suite resides, symbolizing the commitment to cultural transparency and the exchange of ideas.
 The “tail” has a highly articulated pre-cast concrete expression where lab research occurs.

 Phase 1 includes a four-story, 125,000-square-foot life science building with 84 parking spaces integrated into the landscape.
-Phase 2 includes a four-story, 235,000-square-foot life science building with 168 parking spaces, both below grade and in a nearby parking facility.
+Phase 2 includes a four-storey, 235,000-square-foot life science building with 168 parking spaces, both below grade and in a nearby parking facility.

 Key features of both buildings include:

 - High-bay research and development/manufacturing space for pilot programs